Gldkslfmsd/concordance-crawler/README.md

 ### Use in your own code

 You can also use ConcordanceCrawler as a library in your own project.
-Then you would be interested in this submodules: links, parse, visitor, urlrequest and bazwords.
-Others are used just by the demo command-line application.
-All code should be self-explanatory, there isn't any other code documentation.
+Then you would be interested in a subpackage ```core```.
+There isn't any other code documentation yet, but might be available later.

 ## How does ConcordanceCrawler work?